-- 1. Check the incoming power for proper connection to the machine. - 2.
+- 1. Check the incoming power for proper voltage, phase and cycles. - 2.
 Open manual shut-off valves to the machine. - 3.
-Turn on electric power. - Fig. 4.
-Check the function of the door safety interlock as detailed on page 14 of this manual. - Fig. 5.
-Push the ON/OFF switch. - (30) Fig. (31) 6.
-Turn the programmer knob clockwise to "STOP".
-(31) - 7.
-Insert the test card, included with the machine. - Fig. 8.
-Start the machine by now turning the programmer knob counter-clockwise to "START". - 9.
-Run through a complete cycle, checking for water temperature, drain operation and extract direction. - Machine must spin in a counter-clockwise direction, as seen from the front, during extraction.
-If it does not, reverse lines L1 and L3 (on 3-phase machines).
+Turn on electric power.

+Check the function of the door safety interlock as detailed on page 10 of this manual.

+5. Push the ON/OFF switch.

+6. Turn the programmer knob clockwise to 0.

+7. Insert the formula card.

+8. Start the machine by now turning the programmer knob counter-clockwise.

+- 9. Run through a complete cycle, checking for water temperature, drain operation and extract direction. - Machine must spin in a counter-clockwise direction, as seen from the front, during extraction.
+If it does not, reverse lines L1 and L3.
-If the side panels of the washer move during extraction, remove the shipping security which connects the top rear of the cylinder to the upper section of the back panel.
-It is used to prevent shipping damage but has no function when the washer is installed in a laundry.
-In some rare installations this bracket may transmit vibrations to the side panels.
-If it does, remove the shipping security; otherwise, leave it in place.